Likelihood Contribution based Multi-scale Architecture for Generative Flows: Introduction

 \section{Introduction}

 Deep Generative Modeling aims to learn the embedded distributions and representations in input (especially unlabelled) data, requiring no/minimal human labelling effort.
-Learning without knowledge of labels (unsupervised learning) is of increasing importance because of the abundance of unlabelled data and the rich inherent patterns they posses.
-The representations learnt can then be utilized in a number of downstream tasks such as semi-supervised learning \citep{kingma2014semi,odena2016semi}, synthetic data augmentation and adversarial training \citep{cisse2017parseval}, text analysis and model based control etc. The repository of deep generative modeling majorly includes Likelihood based models such as autoregressive models \citep{oord2016pixel,graves2013generating}, latent variable models \citep{kingma2013auto}, flow based models \citep{dinh2014nice,dinh2016real,kingma2018glow} and implicit models such as generative adversarial networks (GANs) \citep{goodfellow2014generative}.
-Autoregressive models \citep{salimans2017pixelcnn++,oord2016pixel,van2016conditional,chen2017pixelsnail} achieve exceptional log-likelihood score on many standard datasets, but suffer from slow sampling process, making them unacceptable to adopt in real world applications.
+The representations learnt can then be utilized in a number of downstream tasks such as semi-supervised learning \citep{kingma2014semi,odena2016semi}, synthetic data augmentation and adversarial training \citep{cisse2017parseval}, text analysis and model based control etc. The repository of deep generative modeling majorly includes likelihood based models such as autoregressive models, latent variable models, flow based models and implicit models such as generative adversarial networks (GANs).
+Autoregressive models \citep{salimans2017pixelcnn++,oord2016pixel,van2016conditional,chen2017pixelsnail} achieve exceptional log-likelihood score on many standard datasets, indicative of their power to model the inherent distribution.
+But, they suffer from a slow sampling process.
 Latent variable models such as variational autoencoders \citep{kingma2013auto} tend to better capture the global feature representation in data, but do not offer an exact density estimate.
-Implicit generative models such as GANs \citep{goodfellow2014generative} have recently become popular for their ability to synthesize realistic data \citep{karras2018style,engel2019gansynth}.
-But, GANs do not offer a latent space suitable for downstream tasks, nor do they perform density estimation.
+Implicit generative models such as GANs optimize a generator and a discriminator in a min-max fashion have recently become popular for their ability to synthesize realistic data \citep{karras2018style,engel2019gansynth}.
+But, GANs neither offer a latent space suitable for further downstream tasks, nor do they perform density estimation.